-The ThD program provides students with academically rigorous training, comparable to the demands of the PhD, focused on the ministries and practices of Christian communities.
-The program centers upon areas of study often neglected by traditional PhD programs, such as worship, preaching, evangelism, and the arts.
+The ThD program provides students with academically rigorous training, comparable to the demands of the PhD.
+The program allows for a focus on areas of study often neglected by traditional PhD programs, such as worship, preaching, evangelism, and the arts.

 The specific requirements for each of these degrees are found in the succeeding pages.
 Completed coursework cannot be credited toward more than one degree.
 Reciprocal transfer of credit for coursework taken under the MDiv or MTS programs requires the permission of the academic dean.

-Generally, courses in the Bulletin of Duke University: Duke Divinity School (the Divinity School carrying an 800 number or above and belonging to the fields noted above) are applicable to doctoral programs of study; however, ThD students must seek the permission of the director of the ThD program before registering for 700-level courses.
+Generally, courses in the Bulletin of Duke Divinity School are applicable to doctoral programs of study; however, ThD students must seek the permission of the director of the ThD program before registering for 700-level courses.
 Courses at the 900 level are open to qualified MDiv, ThM, or MTS students by permission of the instructor.

 Administration of the Curriculum